Quantcast

 Maria von Trapp's certificate of arrival into Niagara Falls, New York, on 30 December 1942

 In the 1940s, the family moved to Stowe, Vermont, where they ran a music camp when they were not touring.
-In 1944, Maria, Johanna, Martina, Hedwig, and Agathe applied for U.S. citizenship, whereas Georg never applied to become a citizen.
+In 1944, Maria Augusta, Maria Franziska, Johanna, Martina, Hedwig and Agathe applied for U.S. citizenship, whereas Georg never applied to become a citizen.
 Rupert and Werner became citizens by serving during World War II, while Rosmarie and Eleonore became citizens by virtue of their mother's citizenship.
-Johannes was born in the United States in Philadelphia in September 1939 during a concert tour.
+Johannes was born in the United States in Philadelphia on the 17th January 1939 during a concert tour.
 Georg von Trapp died in 1947 in Vermont after suffering lung cancer.

 Death

-Maria von Trapp died of heart failure on 28 March 1987 at 82 in Morrisville, Vermont, three days following surgery.
+Maria von Trapp died of heart failure on 28 March 1987, aged 82, in Morrisville, Vermont, three days following surgery.
 She is interred in the family cemetery at the lodge, along with her husband and five of her step-children.

 Decorations and awards